hiroaki/maps.gpx/README.md

 or wptType is Array then it returns Polyline.

-Because a marker and the polyline have the same interface as the overlay, `GPXCasualViewer` is designed to create overlay without distinction about which is Marker or Polyline.
+Because a marker and the polyline have the same interface as the overlay, `MapsGPX` is designed to create overlay without distinction about which is Marker or Polyline.

-To make that possible, when creating Marker or Polyline for handling by `GPXCasualViewer`, you have to use these factory methods and do not use constructor of `google.maps.Marker` and `google.maps.Polyline`
+To make that possible, when creating Marker or Polyline for handling by `MapsGPX`, you have to use these factory methods and do not use constructor of `google.maps.Marker` and `google.maps.Polyline`